otherland/biblebasedliving/content/reviving-christian-customs.md

 Objections to reviving Christian customs often stem from a misunderstanding or rejection of [traditional Christian values](/covenant-marriage-promotion).
 It is important to address these objections with love and respect, emphasizing [the biblical foundation](/critiquing-feminist-theology) and historical significance of these practices.
 By engaging in open dialogue and providing thoughtful explanations, we can help others see the value and beauty of reviving Christian customs.

-*Source Material:* In his book "The Glory of God and the Reviving of Religion," Jonathan Edwards highlights the importance of remembering and appreciating the legacy of past Christians as a means of enriching future generations.

 ## 7. How can Christian customs foster unity among believers?